-During fiscal 2019, the Company is focused on developing the Los Chapitos property.
-The Company has completed property wide soil sample grid and are currently trench sampling and mapping the property with focus on the Diva Trend.
+During fiscal 2019, the Company focused on developing the Los Chapitos property.
+The Company has completed a property wide soil sample grid and are currently trench sampling and mapping the property with focus on the Diva Trend and parallel Southern Atajo Trend.
 Intensified surface exploration and drilling programs are being planned.